The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 #3 rank: [1+(38-3)]3810 = 9.47 pts

-*Winning the Robot Skills Award is the same as being ranked 1st, and only scores the 10 pts distributed from the RANK.*
+*Winning the Teamwork Champion or Robot Skills Award (being ranked 1st in that ranking category), only scores the 10 pts distributed from the RANK.
+It does not reward additional points from the award category in that case.*

-The RANK system allows for incremental and proportional rank valuation; eliminates tie-breakers and rewards Teams marginally for each rank climbed, as well as appropriately for each category
+The RANK system allows for incremental and proportional rank valuation; eliminates tie-breakers and rewards Teams marginally for each rank climbed, as well as appropriately for each category.
+Essentially, every rank matters, and scoring consistently high across multiple tournaments is more rewarding then winning only once.

-The RFER is a coefficient that aims to accurately reflect the “caliber” of an event by integrating 4 factors into its calculation: difficulty, size, level, and how many events a team has done.
-A team’s performance in a higher caliber event will affect their Event Points appropriately.
+The RFER is a coefficient that aims to accurately reflect the “caliber” of an event by integrating 4 factors into its calculation: difficulty, size, level, and how many events a team has done prior to this one.
+A team’s performance in a higher caliber event will affect their Event Points accordingly.

 Performing at harder events (against better teams) is rewarded